Ironical-Suburb/Ironical-Suburb.github.io/_pages/about.md

 Certifications:
 ==============

-SQL For Data Science by the University of California, Davis Work Smarter with Microsoft Office C for Everyone: Programming Fundamentals
+SQL For Data Science by the University of California,Davis Work Smarter with Microsoft Office
+C for Everyone: Programming Fundamentals

 That's a brief overview of my background and experiences.
 I am excited about the possibilities ahead and eager to continue growing both personally and professionally.